All Episodes

 Yes.

-That is the government having very very limited control over our lives.
+That is, the government having very, very limited control over our lives.

-Matter of fact, in our constitution, they have it laced with undemocratic procedures.
+Matter of fact, in our Constitution, they have it laced with undemocratic procedures.

-That is, if you look at the uh the let me just go back uh we're running up against the clock, but the framers did not have much trust for for democracy, and they did not have much trust for the United States Congress.
+But the framers did not have much trust for democracy, and they did not have much trust for the United States Congress.

 We'll be back with more of your calls after this.